ovh/docs/pages/account_and_service_management/account_information/ovhcloud-users-management/guide.en-sg.md

 ![Access to the IAM menu](images/access_to_the_IAM_menu_01.png){.thumbnail}

-You can access the IAM menu via the dedicated entry in your customer account management.
+You can access the IAM menu via the dedicated entry in your Control Panel.

 ![Access to the IAM menu](images/access_to_the_IAM_menu_02.png){.thumbnail}

-Then click on the `Identities`{.action} tab to access to the local user management.
+Then click on the `Identities`{.action} tab to access local users management.

 ![Access to the IAM menu](images/access_to_the_IAM_menu_03.png){.thumbnail}

-You can then click on `Add user`{.action}
+You can then click on `Add user`{.action}.

 A window will pop up, and you will need to complete the required fields.
 Click `Confirm`{.action} to create the user.

 ![users-management](images/usersmanagement2.png){.thumbnail}